Glass French Nails Are A Modern Take On A Timeless Classic

 How do you create the glass French manicure?

-While there are a few different ways that you can create that signature glassy tip, Humphrey swears by using a cat eye gel for the effect, starting with a sheer pink color as a neutral base.
+While there are a few different ways that you can create that signature glassy tip, Humphrey swears by using a cat eye gel for the effect, starting with a sheer pink colour as a neutral base.
 “Once it’s applied, and before curing, I use a magnet to pull the metallic pigment in the cat eye gel into a curve that mimics the shape of the nail smile line,” Humphrey explains.
 Once it’s set, she then layers on a sheer chrome powder to add that trademark shine.
-Not sure which color to opt for?
-“For summer, soft golds, champagne silvers, and rose quartz tones are cute, while deeper smokier chromes like hematite, velvet green, and sapphire will give a moodier molten vibe,” she says.
+Not sure which colour to opt for?
+“Soft golds, champagne silvers, and rose quartz tones are cute, while deeper smokier chromes like hematite, velvet green, and sapphire will give a moodier molten vibe,” she says.

 AdvertisementADVERTISEMENT